tawi1/Tile-Prefab-Placer/docs/source/tabs.rst

 Auto Snap
 ~~~~~~~~~~~~

-Objects are automatically attached to the surface depending on the parameters.
+Objects are automatically attached to the surface, depending on the parameters.

 .. image:: images/tabs/SnapTab/SnapTab2.png

 | **Attach to mesh** : the object is attached to the mesh, instead of the collider.
-| **Attach same floor** : to auto-snap objects on the same height use the attach same floor.
+| **Attach same floor** : to auto-snap objects at the same height, use the `Attach same floor`.

 	.. image:: images/tabs/SnapTab/SnapTab3.png
 		:width: 49 %